English grammar - Too and enough

 Additional points

-1. We can use enough without a noun if the meaning is clear.
+1. Enough can be used without a noun if the meaning is clear.

 • There's a lot of food but not enough for everyone.

-2. We can replace enough with the before a noun.
+2. Enough can be replaced with the before a noun.

 • I don't have the money to go on holiday.